MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ### Work queue SLA violation

+> [!NOTE]
+> Initially, this recommendation will consider all work queue items with past expiry dates for possible SLA violations.
+However, we might change this logic in a future update to exclude items in a `Processing` or `Processed` state.

 | Category or object | Details |
 |---|---|
 | Title | Work queue SLA violation |